Last Updated: Tuesday 4th August 2020

 If you would like specialist advice on any aspect of business rescue, turnaround, or possible recovery methods, the experts at Begbies Traynor are here to provide free advice and support.
 For a free confidential discussion with one of our experts advisers call us on 0333 009 6852.

-UK businesses are facing a challenge like no other; the COVID-19 coronavirus presents a huge threat to livelihoods across the country starting with sectors that are consumer-facing such as the events industry, leisure industry, and many more.
+UK businesses are facing a challenge like no other; the continuing COVID-19 coronavirus pandemic presents a huge threat to livelihoods across the country starting with sectors that are consumer-facing such as the events industry, leisure industry, and many more.
 Business distresss is accelerating on an unprecedented scale and taking swift action to arrest a business' decline is absolutely critical.
 Our partner-led service provides a free director consultation and should you wish to meet face-to-face, we have a network of 78 UK offices ensuring you're never far away from emergency business support.

 The COVID-19 outbreak presents a constantly moving picture and information and advice from Government can change very quickly.
 For all the very latest Government information on COVID-19 and guidance for businesses, please visit the UK Government website, the Scottish Government website, the Welsh Government website or the Northern Irish Government website.